 Our generation spends a very good amount of our life in our workplaces.
 Our workplaces are a lot like our homes now.
-We function with a group of people who work towards the same goal and support each other in that.
+We function with a group of people including a random toxic coworker who work towards the same goal and support each other in that.

 The other day I was thinking how crucial our co-workers are, in shaping our days.
 Our frequent interaction with them forms a major part of our daily lives.
 This makes it even more important to have the right equations with them.
 But it doesn’t always happen so in an ideal scenario, does it?